South Community

 The goal of SCBP

-The SCBP brings pregnancy and birth back to a community-based, peer-supported, primary care experience and aims to improve the health outcomes of women and their families by developing an environment in which the SCBP team:
+The SCBP brings pregnancy and birth back to a community-based, peer-supported, primary care experience and aims to improve the health outcomes of parents and their families by developing an environment in which the SCBP team:

 4. Provides a safe, positive birth experience through the reduction of interventions.